nosqlasia/nosqlasia.github.io/content/post/002-starting-2015-with-a-spectacular-meetup.md

 * __20:30 to 21:00__ - [Rickard Oberg](https://twitter.com/rickardoberg) (Neo4j)<br />Graph Database Use-Cases and Cypher Syntax
 * __21:00 to 21:30__ - [Chris Hampartsoumian](https://twitter.com/chrishampart) (Amazon)<br />Introducing DynamoDB and Its Users

-> Limited seating available - please book on [Eventbrite](https://www.eventbrite.com/e/nosql-asia-presents-an-evening-with-nosql-tickets-15001711523)
+> Limited seating available - please book your place by visiting  [Eventbrite](https://www.eventbrite.com/e/nosql-asia-presents-an-evening-with-nosql-tickets-15001711523)

-We have two international speakers coming-in from Singapore and two that reside here in Kuala Lumpur ready to talk about the technicalities and practical use-cases for NoSQL technology.
-This is an awesome opportunity for those that have always relied on MySQL and similar databases for their web projects and to see why the latest trends in both startups and enterprises often lean towards different data types such as graphs, key-value stores or JSON documents.
+With two international speakers coming-in from Singapore and two that reside here in Kuala Lumpur ready to talk about the technicalities and practical use-cases for NoSQL technology, we've had an overwhelming response to this event and in the process also seem to have found a sustainable way to provide quality content.
+Will share more on this at the event, which is shaping-up to be an awesome opportunity for those that have always relied on MySQL and similar databases for their web projects to see why so many developers are leaning towards different data types such as graphs, key-value stores or JSON documents.

 More importantly, this will provide you with the opportunity to hear from people working on the core products they are promoting and give you the chance to network with other like-minded individuals that are using these technologies in production.
-It's also a good place to grab a slice of pizza after work and hang-out in one of the most awesome meeting spaces in KL and learn more about the [Project Renaissance](http://www.projectrenaissance.com/) movement being managed by Mindvalley.
+It's also a good place to grab a slice of pizza after work and hang-out in one of the most awesome meeting spaces in KL and learn more about the [Project Renaissance](http://www.projectrenaissance.com/) movement being managed by [Mindvalley](http://mindvalley.com).

 As you may have noticed, we've also re-designed our website.
 This was originally launched over a year ago and was done with the purpose of trying to organize a two-day NoSQL conference in Kuala Lumpur.
 We had an overwhelming interest from people all over the world who wanted to present and attend but were never able to raise enough sponsorship interest.
 The majority of ongoing updates since then have been taking place on Facebook.